adavarski/UAP-POC/saas/aws/k8s/KOPS/README.md

 aws s3api put-bucket-versioning --bucket k8s-saas-kops-state-dev --versioning-configuration Status=Enabled

 ```
-Now let's work on the Kops and Kubernetes segment.
+Now let's work on the KOPS and Kubernetes segment.

 to install kops on linux:
 ```